xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 Every year at Cisco Live, my team helps put together the demos that go into the World of Solutions.
 Geeks that we are, we get a thrill out of showing off the art of the possible.
 But the real purpose of a demo is to start a conversation with the folks who stop by our booth.

 This year, a colleague asked me to help integrate model-driven telemetry (MDT) into a Service Provider demo called "Continuous Automation."
-The goal of the demo is to illustrate how MDT can be used with model-driven APIs to automate a simple provisioning and validation task (it's loosely based a real customer use case that we're actively working on).
+The goal of the demo is to illustrate how MDT can be used with model-driven APIs to automate a simple provisioning and validation task (it's loosely based a real customer use case that he's actively working on).

-Pieces of the demo were already in place: a small Python app that utilized the [YDK Python APIs](https://github.com/CiscoDevNet/ydk-py) to configure a BGP neighbor and execute a connectivity test (ping) from the router when the neighbor came up.
+Pieces of the demo were already in place: a small Python app that utilized the [YDK Python APIs](https://github.com/CiscoDevNet/ydk-py) to configure a BGP neighbor and execute a connectivity test from the router when the neighbor came up.
 The problem was that the app had no way to know _when_ the neighbor came up.
 Enter MDT!

 ## The Easy Part: Data Model and Router Config
 The operational data that we needed was the BGP neighbor session state.
 This is easily available in the OpenConfig BGP model: